 Shame marks a non-essential relational self, one that by nature is malleable.
 While racist stances and acts are the stuff of racism they cannot imply finally fixed racist identities.
 Racist stances and acts indicate that one was racist, and they pattern the limits and possibilities for future actions.
 But the fact that racialised shame reveals something you are does not hold those patterns and possibilities constant.
 Rather, shame reveals something you "were then," perhaps "are now," but also a self you refuse to some degree in the very fact of feeling shamed.
-In other words, the experience of shame in the face of racism - one's own or other people's - discloses both present racism and also a potential for anti-racist praxis, embedded in the desire to deny the racist self.
+In other words, the experience of shame in the face of racism - one's own or other people's - discloses both present racist self.
 Shame is therefore a moment of contradiction in the multiple selves that make up our identities, a confrontation between the self one has been and the various selves one wants to have been.
-All of these selves are present and available for identification, manifesting at least the possibility for heterodox self-identification.
+All of these selves are present and available for identification.